 Back to School, COVID Style

-Back to school style usually consists of fun fashions, cool backpacks, and rad sneakers.
+/Back to school style usually consists of fun fashions, cool backpacks, and rad sneakers.
 Fresh school supplies, eagerly labeled and organized.
 Children, while reluctant to get back to rigid scheduling, are also brimming with excitement at being reunited with their friends.
 This year, in the age of this rogue virus called COVID-19, back to school style is centered around... masks and trepidation.
 This reality lands with a thud on the desks of teachers worldwide, who are now expected to continue to guide their students through yet more Twilight Zone scenarios.

 Never in a million years did I think this would still be going on.
 I thought summer was going to be normal.
 Back to school?
 No worries!
 I honestly can’t believe that the hottest back to school accessory is a freaking mask.
 I wear masks diligently, but I hate doing it.
 It’s so uncomfortable.
 The thought of my kids wearing them for 9 hours straight makes me want to cry.
 The schools have gotten on trend by printing custom masks as well.
 It really is a thing.
 My children, being in private schools, do have in person classes.
 My oldest daughter in university does not.
 The ones going back are very excited to be back in actual school.
 They never thought they’d say that, and it’s been gratifying for me to watch them come to that realization on their own.
 Each school has major modifications, with keeping one grade home per week on zoom, in an effort to reduce the amount of people in the building on a daily basis.
 Two of my kids have the same zoom day, which I’m thrilled about.
 It will be nice for them to be together once a week, especially after being together nonstop throughout lockdown.
 I’m very happy they’re going back to a version of normalcy, despite my obvious concerns about the virus spiking back up.
 My children have a ton of questions for me about how things are going to play out.
 It’s sweet that they think I have the answers, but I don’t.
 One of the great lessons from this insanity, is learning to accept that we just do not know.
 As I told my zen teacher recently, it feels far wiser to be able to admit to them that I don’t know.
 That no one does, not the teachers, not the principal, and that it’s new for everyone.
 It’s a learning process for every human, and our job is to follow the rules and take it as it comes.
 There is so much about the virus itself we don’t understand.
 There are the mask wars, and the bizarre assumption that outdoor dining is perfectly safe, despite the tables being on top of each other.
 People seem to feel more comfortable at large outdoor gatherings, yet tremble at the notion of you having six of your closest friends inside your home.
 Unfortunately there is no formula that’s foolproof, aside from total isolation.
 One can leave a covid test with negative results, and pick up the virus ten minutes later at the supermarket.
 Corona has a mind of its own, as we know.
 But life can’t be on hold forever, and I personally am looking forward to attempting real school.
 If it doesn’t work, ok, we will all reroute.
 Such is life; a constant series of events that we are responding to.
 We can react or respond.
 Reactivity comes from knee jerk visceral emotion, while response arises from a pause, followed by a wiser decision.
 Still, as parents, we are being called upon to captain this new ship for our children.